Code-Institute-Submissions/Eco-Print/README.md

 ### Returning Customer Goals

-- To order products online.
+- To view and order products online.
 - To contact the organisation so they can request more information.

 ### Frequent Visitor Goals

 - To order/topup on products.
+- To check new products.
 - To check to see if there are any new services offered.